 One of the best things about the Instant Pot is its ability to produce richly flavored soups that taste like they’ve spent hours simmering on the stove in just a fraction of the time.

 This chicken soup recipe is no exception.
-It’s very easy to prepare, takes a little less than an hour from start to finish and only requires about 15 minutes hands-on time.
+It’s very easy to prepare, takes a little less than an hour from start to finish, and only requires about 15 minutes of hands-on time.

-The soup begins with an aromatic base of sautéed onion, garlic, carrot and celery.
-Skinless, bone-in chicken thighs are layered on top, a few cups of low-sodium chicken broth are added, then the pot is sealed and you’re on your way to some fabulous soup.
+Once you’ve sautéed your aromatics, the chicken thighs are layered on top and a few cups of low-sodium chicken broth are added.
+Then the pot is sealed and you’re on your way to some fabulous soup.

-To finish the soup, add the shredded chicken back to the pot and ladle the soup into bowls.
-Top with fresh parsley and grated Parmesan cheese and you’re ready to serve.
+To finish the soup, return the shredded chicken to the pot, stir, then ladle into bowls.
+Top with fresh parsley and grated Parmesan cheese, and you’re ready to serve.